OCA/maintainer-tools/README.md

 You may also use this script for your own repositories by specifying this additional argument `--org-name=myorganisation`

+NOTE: You need the ```readme``` folder into addon-dir for correctly generation of README file some files that maybe put in directory readme are: CONFIGURE.rst, CONTRIBUTORS.rst, etc.

 ### Changelog generator using towncrier